Wednesday, August 7, 2024

 For the past few weeks, I have been struggling to see the running kilometers getting updated in my Nike + App.
 It could be a bug or a weird feature of the app and since this was kind of a demotivation, I decided to go ahead and create my own dashboard to calculate the results.
 Also, for some reason, Nike discontinued viewing and editing activities on the web.

 Considering I had about 8 years of data and you never know when this kind of apps stop to exist or when they become paid versions.
 It's always better to persist your data to a known source and if required use it to feed it into any other application.
-I also went ahead and uploaded my data to UnderArmour's "MapMyFitness" App which has much better open-source documentation.

 It turns out that there is a lot of additional information the NRC app captures which are typically not shown on the mobile app.
 Few of the information include